MADS508/labs/README.md

 ## 3. Launch SageMaker Studio

-In the AWS Console search bar, type `SageMaker` and select `Amazon SageMaker` to open the service console.
+In the AWS Console search bar, type `SageMaker` and select `Amazon SageMaker AI` to open the service console.

 Search for and select `SageMaker`
 ![Search Box - SageMaker](img/search-box-sagemaker.png)